Description

 23. Dust the top with pecorino and oregano.

-24. Pipe quarter-size dollops of ricotta over the pizza, then finish with a drizzle of garlic oil.
+24. Pipe quarter-size dollops of ricotta over the pizza, then finish with a drizzle of garlic butter.